Huntley, Moss Lead No. 11 Utah over Idaho State, 31-0

 Idaho visits Northern Iowa next Saturday.

-The Utes open Pac-12 play at No. 24 Southern Cal on Friday.
+The Utes open Pac-12 play at No. 24 Southern California on Friday.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.